 Weight gain and the redistribution of body fat over time can also cause a problem for both men and women in the form of enlargement of the mons pubis.
 The effect of this enlargement is a “hooding” of the genitals, especially in the standing position.
 For men, this can cause the penis to appear considerably shorter by 2 or more inches.
-For women, it can cause the appearance of a masculine buldge when wearing tight fitting clothing such as swim suits or exercise pants.
+For women, it can cause the appearance of a masculine bulge when wearing tight-fitting clothing such as swimsuits or exercise pants.

-Labiaplasty is a procedure which reduces or reshapes the labia minora (inner lips) and or labia majora (outer lips) to make them either smaller or symmetrical.
+Labiaplasty is a procedure that reduces or reshapes the labia minora (inner lips) and or labia majora (outer lips) to make them either smaller or symmetrical.
 The procedure is performed under local anesthesia in the office.
 After the one hour procedure, you can go home and recuperate.
 The recovery is quick and usually associated with only mild discomfort.
-Antibiotics and medications are prescribed to keep you comfortable and problem free.
+Antibiotics and medications are prescribed to keep you comfortable and problem-free.
 Sexual relation may usually be resumed in 2 to 3 weeks.

-Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity.
-This procedure is popular among strict Islamic women and women of other religions that insist brides must be virgins before marriage.
-The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.
+Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from the previous sexual experience, or strenuous athletic activity The procedure can also heighten sexual satisfaction because of the vaginal walls are tightened.

-Vaginal rejuvenation is a safe when performed by a qualified plastic surgeon.
-Dr. Gilbert Lee and Dr. Brian Reagan are board-certified by the American Board of Plastic Surgery and are members of the American Society of Plastic Surgeons.
-The procedures are performed in a state licensed and Medicare certified surgical center, under the supervision of our skilled, board certified anesthesiologists.
+Vaginal rejuvenation is safe when performed by a qualified plastic surgeon.
+Dr. Gilbert Lee is triple board-certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
+The procedures are performed in a state-licensed and Medicare-certified surgical center, under the supervision of our skilled, board-certified anesthesiologists.
 These credentials help ensure the highest standards of care and your utmost safety.

 Nevertheless, as with any surgery, there are risks associated with the procedure or anesthesia.
 While uncommon, bleeding, infection, delayed wound healing and an unsatisfactory result may occur.
 Swelling, bruising and mild to moderate discomfort is commonly expected.
 You can reduce your risks by closely following your physician’s advice both before and after surgery.